TiagoSilvaLourenco/challenge-tracing-otel/README.md

   "temp_F": 82.4,
   "temp_K": 301
   }

+- Access Zipkin in: http://127.0.0.1:9411/zipkin/ to see the traces of spans

+### OBS:

+- If any service to fail, you can run the command: `docker compose restart` to restart all the services.
+- Case you prefer, you can run the command `docker compose restart service_a` to restart only the service_a.
+The same for service_b.

+## Challenge

 <!--
 Objetivo: Desenvolver um sistema em Go que receba um CEP, identifica a cidade e retorna o clima atual (temperatura em graus celsius, fahrenheit e kelvin) juntamente com a cidade.
 Esse sistema deverá implementar OTEL(Open Telemetry) e Zipkin.